26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \mathbf{k}\cdot\nabla\times\psi = \frac{1}{A}\sum_{i}l_i\frac{\psi_{\text{to}\left(i\right)} - \psi_{\text{from}\left(i\right)}}{l_i} = \frac{1}{A}\sum_{i}\psi_{\text{to}\left(i\right)} - \psi_{\text{from}\left(i\right)}.\tag{26.50}\label{eq:c-grid_rot_kons_deriv_1} \end{align} \]

-If you sort the edges in a mathematically positive direction of circulation around the polygon under consideration, the following applies
+If one sorts the edges in the mathematically positive direction of circulation around the polygon under consideration, then the following holds

 \[ \begin{align} \psi_{\text{to}\left(i\right)} = \psi_{\text{from}\left(i + 1\right)}. \end{align} \]

-Every value of $\psi$ occurs in Eq.
-(26.50) appears twice, once with a positive sign and once with a negative sign.
-This applies regardless of the spatial direction being considered.
-This therefore applies on a C-lattice
+Every value of $\psi$ thus occurs twice in Eq.
+(26.50), once with a positive sign and once with a negative sign.
+This holds regardless of the spatial direction considered.
+Thus, on a C-grid, the following holds:

 \[ \begin{align} \nabla\times\nabla\psi = \mathbf{0}. \end{align} \]

 First of all, this section assumes a rectangular C-grid.
-While the discretizations of gradient and divergence are clear on such a grid, this is not the case with the dot product.
-As a requirement for the discretization of the scalar product one uses that the identity
+While the discretizations of gradient and divergence are unique on such a grid, this is not the case for the scalar product.
+As a requirement on the discretization of the scalar product, one demands that the identity

 \[ \begin{align} \nabla\cdot\left(\psi\mathbf{v}\right) = \mathbf{v}\cdot\nabla\psi + \psi\nabla\cdot\mathbf{v} \end{align} \]